muquit/github-profilegen-go/README.md

     	Show version information and exit
 ```

-# Version
+# Latest Version (v1.0.5)
-The current version is 1.0.4
+The current version is 1.0.5

 Please look at [ChangeLog](ChangeLog.md) for what has changed in the current version.